 Updated: May 22, 2022

 By Luke Lancaster

 Cardinal Cajetan.
 He was sent to respond to the stir that Luther was causing in Germany, and said in 1521 that the Pope had authority because he was the possessor of Christ's keys.
-These "keys" Christ mentions giving to Peter were referencing the lines of Isaiah 22:22, where Eliakim held the keys to the Davidic Kingdom.
-See the book, Cajetan Responds: a reader in Reformation Controversy (Catholic University of America Press, 1978, edited and trans.
+According to Cajetan, these "keys" Christ mentions giving to Peter in Mt.
+16 were referencing the lines of Is.
+22:22, where Eliakim held the keys to the Davidic Kingdom.
+See the book, Cajetan Responds: A Reader in Reformation Controversy (Catholic University of America Press, 1978, edited and trans.
 Jered Wicks, p.
 115).

 St. Francis de Sales.
 He was sent to the Calvinists in France to attempt to bring the followers of Luther back into the Catholic Church.
 He had great success, converting as many as 30-70k people!
 One of the main ways he did this was through pamphlets he wrote, which were later collected and compiled into a book.
 He wrote about the papacy in one of his tracts, and emphasized that Christ gave the keys of His Kingdom on earth to Peter, which was putting him in the position of Prime Minister like Eliakim in Isaiah 22:22.
 See the book, The Catholic Controvery (TAN publishers, 1989, trans.
 Henry Mackey, pgs.
 254-255).